-First 5's finance strategy enables the agency to use Proposition 10 funds strategically for direct service programs, as First 5 transitions away from providing direct services funded by Proposition 10 to a contracted and community-based model.
+First 5's Finance strategy enables the agency to use Proposition 10 funds strategically for direct service programs, as First 5 transitions away from providing direct services funded by Proposition 10 to a contracted and community-based model.

 Finance focuses on budgeting, financial planning, forecasting, and managing revenue and expenditures for programs core to the agency's mission.
-The finance department effectively and transparently communicates fiscal data to the First 5 Alameda County Commission to ensure the ongoing health and viability of the organization.
+First 5 has been updating governance, financial and compliance structures, polices, and practices and building the capacity and infrastructure needed to administer the new public funds (Measure AA and Measure C).
+The Finance department effectively and transparently communicates fiscal data to the First 5 Alameda County Commission to ensure the ongoing health and viability of the organization.

-- 1. Develop and maintain fiscally responsible and sustainable budgets that reflect our strategies with input from partners and systems. - 2.
+- GOALS 1.
+Develop and maintain fiscally responsible and sustainable budgets that reflect our strategies with input from partners and system partners. - 2.
 Present timely financial reports to identify current and future revenue and expenditure trends. - 3.
 Implement the agency's financial policies and procedures to ensure the timely, accurate, and complete reporting of financial information. - 4.
 Ensure that financial operations and transactions are accurate and in compliance with federal, state, and financial requirements.